rio-ke/proof-of-concepts/azure/aks-container-logs.md

     | where TimeGenerated > startTimestamp
 )
 on ContainerID
-// at this point before the next pipe, columns from both tables are available to be "projected".
-Due to both
-// tables having a "Name" column, we assign an alias as PodName to one column which we actually want
 | project TimeGenerated, PodName, LogEntry, LogEntrySource
 | order by TimeGenerated desc
 ```